jphong1111/awesome-ios-developer/README.md

 - Quick/Nimble - Testing Library + Asynchronous tests purpose
 - Periphery - A tool to identify unused code in Swift Projects
 - ReactorKit - A framework for a reactive and unidirectional Swift application architecture
+- SwiftGen - SwiftGen is a tool to automatically generate Swift code for resources of your projects (like images etc), to make them type-safe to use.
 - etc...

 <p align="right">